 - The Bus Came Back, however.
 She made a guest appearance (as a passenger) in a season 9 episode, then returned as cruise director for the three season 10 movies.

 - Rearrange the Song: The theme song was sung by Jack Jones in Seasons 1-8, and by Dionne Warwick in Season 9.

 - Reunion Show: A Valentine Voyage, in 1990.

 - Revival: Love Boat: The Next Wave, which ran on UPN in 1998/99 and involved an entirely different ship and crew (although several members of the original show's cast did appear in one episode, where they got together for the wedding of the now-grown Vicki Stubing).

-- Road Trip Episode: The job of the regular cast was to facilitate these for the guest stars.
+- Road Trip Plot: The job of the regular cast was to facilitate these for the guest stars.

 - Suspiciously Similar Substitute: Judy McCoy, for Julie McCoy.